dambar08/acts_as_retired/README.md

   belongs_to :paranoic

   # Paranoid objects will be recovered alongside Paranoic objects
-  # if they were deleted within 10 minutes of the Paranoic object
+  # if they were retired within 10 minutes of the Paranoic object
   acts_as_retired dependent_recovery_window: 10.minutes
 end
 ```